nanocurrency/nano-docs/docs/running-a-node/beta-network.md

 ### Binaries

-In addition to the Docker details above, the latest binary builds of the node for the beta network are shared in the `#beta_announcements` channel on our [Discord server](https://chat.nano.org).
+In addition to the Docker details above, the latest binary builds of the node for the beta network are shared in the `#beta-announcements` channel on our [Discord server](https://chat.nano.org).
 These assets are also available on the [GitHub repository Releases page](https://github.com/nanocurrency/nano-node/releases) under `RC#` and `DB#` tags, which can also be used to manually build if necessary.

 ### Beta fund distribution